kkoscielniak/node-nozbe/docs/overview.md

 ---

 ## What?
-`node-nozbe` is a NodeJS implementation of Nozbe REST API.
+`node-nozbe` is a third-party NodeJS implementation of Nozbe REST API.

 It partially implements functionality of the Nozbe REST API available [here](https://webapp.nozbe.com/api).